Clients

 True

 attached_window follows the client’s attached session to its active_window, and attached_pane follows that window to its active_pane.
-The three properties chain, so reading attached_pane does one list-clients refresh plus two object lookups.
+The three properties chain, so reading attached_pane does one list-clients refresh, then walks to the active window and its active pane.

 >>> with control_mode() as ctl: